Girl on Fire (album): Music and lyrics

 An R&B album, Girl on Fire has a balance of conventional R&B songs and piano ballads.
 The album's music is typified by Keys' heightened singing, piano playing, and a minimalist production.
-It also showcases her attempt at different styles, which range from electro soul and hip hop, to rock and reggae flourishes.
+It also showcases her attempt at different styles, which range from electro soul and hip hop to rock and reggae flourishes.
 The songs are mostly midtempo and feature unconventional chords and melodic changes.

 The album's lyrics features aphorisms about relationships and God.
 A portion of the album's songs have their narrator examining and struggling with a stifling relationship, while others touch on Keys' recent personal life, including marriage and motherhood.
 Pitchfork Media's Stephen M. Deusner views Girl on Fire as an album "about rebirth and renewal", writing that Keys "use[s] romantic tragedy as the engine for transformation."
 James Reed of The Boston Globe writes that its "emphasis on looking inward recalls the mood of Beyoncé's 4."

 The quiet opening track "De Novo Adagio", which translates to adagio again, exhibits Keys' classically trained musicianship.
-"Listen to Your Heart" is one of the album's uptempo songs, taking a more dancier direction than Keys' previous material.
+"Listen to Your Heart" is one of the album's uptempo songs, taking a dancier direction than Keys' previous material.
 "Brand New Me", a slow-burning declaration of the narrator's independence, was penned with Scottish singer-songwriter Emeli Sandé, as an autobiographical snapshot of Keys' life.
-Sandé also helped Keys' write the songs "Not Even the King" and "101".
+Sandé also helped Keys write the songs "Not Even the King" and "101".
 On "Brand New Me", Keys sings about finally taking control over a domineering partner.
 "Not Even the King" is a piano-driven song about "rich love" which is bigger than the entire world, where Keys sings: "They offer the world to have what we got, but I found the world in you."